-(b) The shades in the plots correspond to age-specific fertility rates (ASFRs), as indicated in the shaded scale bar on the top of the figure. (d) The green color of the tiles containing the name of the countries indicates the macro-region of “Western Europe” (see also note (d) in figure 3).
+Note: (a) Cohort and not period is indicated on x-axis. (b) The shades in the plots correspond to age-specific fertility rates (ASFRs), as indicated in the shaded scale bar on the top of the figure. (c) The thick solid contour line indicates pseudo cumulative cohort fertility rate (pseudo-CCFR)=2.05 children per woman (replacement fertility) and the thin solid contour line indicates pseudo-CCFR=1.50 children per woman. (d) The green color of the tiles containing the name of the countries indicates the macro-region of “Western Europe” (see also note (d) in figure 3).

 Source: Human Fertility Database (HFD) and Human Fertility Collection (HFC), own calculations.

 3.2 Comparing the fertility trends in Norway and the USA